Java 21 · Project Loom · Spring Boot 3.2+

 picks up another VT

-Carrier-1 is immediately free to mount another virtual thread.
-Zero wasted OS resources.
+Carrier-1 is immediately free to pick up another virtual thread.
+Could be any of thousands of other requests.
+Zero waste.

 DB responds